 You unlock doors by placing three banners into the plates, and their ghostly outlines indicate which you need next.
-For the Sun door, which leads to the Royal Pools, the Hound banner should be the first one you need, followed by the Axes and the Chalice.
+For the Sun door, the Dog banner should be the first one you need, followed by the Axes and the Chalice.

-Banners are carried by Standard Bearers - marked Cabal who will spawn at the doors near each plate.
-The Standard Bearer who spawns near the Hound plate will drop the Hound banner, for instance, but he'll only appear when you need the Chalice banner.
-Look around the arena and make a mental note of each door and its markings.
+Banners are carried by Standard Bearers - marked Cabal who will spawn at the plate whose banner you need.
+The Standard Bearer who spawns near the Chalice plate will drop the Chalice banner, for instance, but he'll only appear when you need the Chalice banner.
+Look around the arena and make a mental note of each door and its sigil.

 There are two complications.
-When you've placed a banner, Standard Liberators will spawn - these are marked Cabal who will reclaim banners if you let them reach the plate.
+When you've placed a banner, Standard Liberators will spawn - they will reclaim banners if you let them reach the plate.
 Then there are the Councillors: special Psions who can protect Liberators with invulnerable shields.
-You'll be notified when a Councillor has spawned, at which point you need to go find and kill them.
-They're easy to spot, floating in their little bubbles, and they die in just a couple of shots, but you have to enter the bubble to do it.
-Someone on the defending team should call out for this job.
-As long as everyone goes to the right place promptly, this stage is pretty easy.
+You'll be notified when a Councillor has spawned, at which point you need to find and kill them.
+They're easy to spot, floating in their little bubbles, and they die easily.

 Destiny 2 Castellum strategy:

 - Start at the plate and split into two teams.
-One team (the one with the best DPS) defends, the other goes to get the current standard.
+One team defends, the other goes to get the current standard.
 A three-three or four-two split (with four on defence) is advised.

 - Standard Bearers are tough, so splash your Super and power ammo.
 It's easy to stay alive if you're running about, so once the standard bearer is down, just send a solo runner to bring it back to the plate (invisibility through Vanish in Smoke or Rat King can help, if you're struggling).
-Whomever is going to do this can cash their Super or power ammo to help kill the standard bearer - the other two should save theirs.

 - All this time, the plate team are getting swarmed by adds, but three people should be enough to handle it.
 Orb-generating and add-clearing Supers are recommended here, as are Warlock rifts for healing.
 Prioritise the standard liberators, and don't be afraid to bring out the big guns if they get too close.